Your cart is empty

 Creativity is a real advantage for the future: Children who exercise their imaginations are better at problem-solving, more flexible, and more self-confident.
 Parents encourage creativity in everyday life through role-playing, play clothes, and real-life experiences instead of screens.

-Creativity isn't just a "nice to have," but a genuine future skill.
-Studies from Harvard University show that children who learn to think creatively at an early age are better at problem-solving, more flexible in their thinking, and more successful in school and work.
+Creativity is not a "nice to have," but a genuine asset for the future.
+Studies from Harvard University show that children who learn to think creatively early on are later better at problem-solving, more flexible in their thinking, and more successful in school and their careers.

-And the best part: creativity can be easily encouraged in everyday life without a craft kit or hours of learning programs.
+And the best part: creativity can easily be fostered in everyday life without craft kits or hours of learning programs.

 The fact is: imagination and creative thinking act like a muscle in the brain.
 The more children exercise it, the stronger it becomes.
-And that's precisely what parents can specifically support.
+And that's exactly what parents can actively support.

-It sounds paradoxical, but it's scientifically proven: children who experience boredom occasionally develop more innovative play ideas.
-The brain naturally seeks out new stimuli, and that's precisely when the best fantasy stories emerge.
+It sounds paradoxical, but it's scientifically proven: children who experience boredom develop more innovative play ideas.
+The brain seeks out new stimuli on its own, and that's precisely when the best imaginative stories emerge.

-Tip: Instead of immediately turning on the tablet or TV, let your child find their own solutions.
-A blank T-shirt with interchangeable Velcro motifs quickly becomes an adventure because children create the stage themselves.
+Tip: Instead of immediately turning on a tablet or TV, let your child find their own solutions.
+A simple T-shirt with interchangeable Velcro motifs quickly becomes an adventure because children design the stage themselves.

-Studies from the University of Cambridge show that multisensory learning (seeing, feeling, and trying) promotes creativity the most.
-This is precisely where play-based fashion comes in.
+Studies from the University of Cambridge show that multisensory learning (seeing, feeling, trying) is the most effective way to promote creativity.
+This is precisely where fashion with play value comes in.

 • An interactive Sticklettz T-shirt becomes a “canvas”.